guhan-mps/CRUD/Readme.md

 Database runs in the namespace of the container.
 So the Database URL must contain the container name instead of localhost.

+Do not use port 5432 explicitly in yaml of postgres

 Hashed contents in Linux
 echo -n "content" | base64